 · can solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions.

-Daily fluency happens from Year 1 upwards (EYFS, Summer Term) which is in the form of Disraeli maths.
+Daily fluency happens from Year 1 upwards (EYFS, Summer Term).
 The children access warm up maths activities, which develop children’s fluency in key skills.
 In addition, they work through a maths starter activity that builds on previous learning and encourages application of skills.

-To support the children in learning their timetables, in preparation for the year 4 tables test, we use Times Tables programmes on the lap top.
+To support the children in learning their timetables, in preparation for the year 4 tables test, we use Times Tables Rock Stars interactively, which creates a bespoke programme for each child.
 We also do daily times table tests, aiming to get 40 out 40 correct in 2 minutes.

 Internal Assessment of National Curriculum objectives is carried out by the class teacher using our internal tracking system and NFER tests.
 Tests are carried out to assess against the age related expectations of each year group.
 Along with evidence in books and from lessons, assessment weeks are held termly using the NFER assessment papers to inform teacher’s decisions and to pinpoint gaps in children’s learning that then needs consolidation.
 Year 2 and 6 also use past papers to continuously assess performance.
 Data is analysed by class teachers, termly pupil progress meetings are held with the head to discuss progress within the class and to identify those who are not making the expected progress, enabling the teacher to discuss any interventions that may be needed beyond quality first teaching.
 Whole class gaps are also identified and used to inform planning.